okadalabipr/cREscENDO/README.md

 ### How to run

 In order to run this tool, you must provide a TSS list in bed file format. hg38's TSS list is included in this repository.<br>
-(TSS list should be placed inside the “script” directory.)
+(TSS list should be placed inside the working directory.)

 To execute, run the following command
 ```